openscihub/osh-api/join-with-password/README.md

 ## `POST /join`

 This endpoint creates a new openscihub user using traditional username/password credentials.

+User accounts may be deleted only if there are no persistent effects associated with the user; otherwise accounts are merely deactivated.
+A user "persists" their account when they, for example,

+- submit an article,
+- comment on an article, or
+- invite other users (that themselves persist their accounts).

 It expects to receive a json object in the request body with the following attributes:

 - `username`: A "url-safe" username (comprising the characters: `a-z`, `A-Z`, `0-9`,